scantist/user-docs/docs/en-US/Language-and-File-Support/Java-Language-Support.md

 <div style="flex:1; margin:15px;">
 You will find multiple gradleScope inside the dependencies section of the build.gradle file in this screenshot.

-By default, {{companyConfig.COMPANY_NAME}} will use the "implementation" gradleScope when scanning the build.gradle file.
+By default, {{companyConfig.APP_NAME}} will use the "implementation" gradleScope when scanning the build.gradle file.

 However, some components may not be picked up if they are not under the "implementation" gradleScope.

 </div>
 </div>

-In this case, you can include the gradleScope parameter with the {{companyConfig.COMPANY_NAME}} Scan Agent command to ensure that all components are scanned.
+In this case, you can include the gradleScope parameter with the {{companyConfig.APP_NAME}} Scan Agent command to ensure that all components are scanned.

 ```bash
 java -jar scantist-bom-detect.jar -gradleScope scope1,scope2,scope3
 ```

-Here's an example usage of the command where {{companyConfig.COMPANY_NAME}} will consider the components under the specified gradleScopes of "implementation", "compile", "kotlinCompilerClasspath", "kapt", and "testImplementation"
+Here's an example usage of the command where {{companyConfig.APP_NAME}} will consider the components under the specified gradleScopes of "implementation", "compile", "kotlinCompilerClasspath", "kapt", and "testImplementation"

 ```bash
 java -jar scantist-bom-detect.jar -gradleScope implementation,compile,kotlinCompilerClasspath,kapt,testImplementation